mate-desktop/mate-desktop.org/pages/donate.md

 ## Donors

-Many thanks to the following who have all generously dontated.

-  * None yet `:-(`
+Many of your have generously donated to the MATE project.
+We will be publishing a full list here very soon.

 ## How we spent the donations

 We will disclose how the donations were spent here.
+Full details will be published soon.